-Acclaimed as a performer who "generates a special magic" (Brooklyn Discovery), soprano Nicolette Mavroleon is an exciting and versatile young talent currently based in New York City.
-She recently made her international debut performing Luis Bacalov's Misa Tango, a Spanish-language adaptation of the classic liturgical Mass to Argentinian tango rhythms, with the Sinfonietta Vorarlberg and the AmadeusChor of Küssnacht am Rigi, Switzerland.
-This summer, she will join Pittsburgh Festival Opera as a Cadwallader Resident Artist, performing the role of Musetta in La bohème.
+In the 2017/2018 season, Nicolette made her Carnegie Hall debut as the soprano soloist in both Beethoven’s Mass in C Major and Fauré’s Requiem along with the New England Symphonic Ensemble.
+She also made her international debut performing Luis Bacalov's Misa Tango, a Spanish-language adaptation of the classic liturgical Mass to Argentinian tango rhythms, with the Sinfonietta Vorarlberg and the AmadeusChor of Küssnacht am Rigi, Switzerland.
+She then went on to join Pittsburgh Festival Opera as a Cadwallader Resident Artist, where she performed the role of Musetta in a 1960s Andy Warhol-inspired production of La bohème.